The majority of millennials have next to nothing in their bank accounts.

 You’ve probably heard the stats: Millennials couldn’t cover a $1,000 emergency, and they have an average of $36,000 of debt.
 And when it comes to retirement — which, to most millennials, seems like a billion years away — 66% haven’t saved a cent.

 The blogger behind Fiery Millennials, however, is tipping the scales.
 Gwen Merz is only 28 years old, and has already saved $200,000 for retirement.
 Want to know how she did it?
 Merz revealed her savings story to us — and also offered advice for fellow millennials who want to prepare for their futures.
-To learn more, keep reading.
+To learn more, keep reading” to make it sound friendlier, inviting users to know more about how they can achieve financial success by 30.

 One day in college, Merz was using the 2000s relic known as StumbleUpon when an article about FIRE (financial independence, retire early) popped up in her browser.
 Merz, who had grown up poor, immediately became “hooked” on the ideals of frugal living and financial security.